alkacon/alkacon-oamp/com.alkacon.opencms.newsletter/readme.txt

 * Bug fixed
 - General comment

+1.0.4 - month day, 2010
+!
+Added support for using images in the HTML messages

 1.0.3 - month day, 2009
 !
 Selectable option to send last newsletter to new subscribers